 Find The Information You Need To Evaluate Colleges

 You can find some of the information.
 John Palladino in Finding the College That’s Right for You! lists 15 college characteristics that families should consider in evaluating colleges.
-Some of these are readily available including graduation rates, total number of students, percentage of full-time faculty, percentage of faculty with doctorates, and student to faculty ratios (which are all available in the DIY College Rankings College Search Spreadsheet).
+Some of these are readily available including graduation rates, total number of students, percentage of full-time faculty, percentage of faculty with doctorates, and student to faculty ratios.

 Of course, these still put most of the focus on the “inputs” but at least it’s not based on just the quality of the students.